CometBackup/comet-whmcs-module/README.md

     * You can use the __Test Connection__ button to verify your server is accessible at the provided address using the provided login details.
 6. Still in the __Servers__ area, click __Create New Group__ and assign your server to your new server group.
     ![Create a Server Group](documentation/03-ServerGroupAdd.png)
-    * We _strongly recommend_ ensuring that your Comet server groups in WHMCS never contain more than one server.
-Unexpected behaviour may occur if this is not the case.
+    * We _strongly recommend_ that you only have one server per Comet server group in WHMCS - having more than one server in a group may result in unexpected behaviour.
 7. Navigate to __Setup__ > __Products/Services__ > __Products/Services__.
 8. Create a product group if none exists.
     ![Create a Product Group](documentation/04-ProductGroupAdd.png)
 9. Create a new product, assigned to your product group.
     ![Create a New Product](documentation/05-ProductAdd.png)
-10. In the product's __Details__ tab, we recommend disabling the __Require Domain__.
+10. In the product's __Details__ tab, we recommend _disabling_ the __Require Domain__ option.
     ![Create a New Product - Details Tab](documentation/06-ProductAddDetails.png)
 11. In the product's __Module Settings__ tab, select __Comet Backup__ and choose the new server group.
     ![Create a New Product - Module Settings Tab](documentation/07-ProductAddModuleSettings.png)